 When shooting, this button allows you to change the Auto Exposure (AE) Metering mode using the rear E-dial.
 Multi-segment (which reads the whole scene), Centre-weighted (emphasis on the middle) and Spot (limited area) are available.
 In Playback mode, it brings up options to delete images.

-The K-3 II’s 3.2in monitor can be used to display shooting information and exposure settings, show an electronic compass, an electronic level, or switched off entirely.
+The K-3’s 3.2in monitor can be used to display shooting information and exposure settings, show an electronic compass (when the optional O-GPS1 GPS accessory is mounted in the hotshoe), display an electronic level, or it can be switched off entirely.
 It’s also where you access menus and view images in Playback mode.

 You can adjust the sharpness of the image in the viewfinder, depending on your eyesight, using this dioptre dial.
 Turn it until the AF frame in the viewfinder is at its sharpest.